 - a.
 Provide trained public information personnel to support local response and recovery efforts. - b.
 Provide updates to news media on disaster situation and actions the state is taking regarding the situation. - c.
-Share accurate information with the Governor's Emergency Information Bilingual Hotline / 2-1-1 Center as necessary. - d.
+Share accurate information with the NC 211 as necessary. - d.
 Coordinate with SERT sections to ensure accurate and current information is released to the public. - e.
-Monitor trends and rumors within the Governor's Emergency Information Bilingual Hotline / 2-1-1 Center; take action to correct rumors and erroneous information.
+Monitor trends and rumors within the NC 211; take action to correct rumors and erroneous information.

-a.
-Coordinate with Donations Management to determine what volunteer goods and services are most needed in the disaster area.
+- a.
+Coordinate with Donations Management to determine what volunteer goods and services are most needed in the disaster area. - b.

-b.
 Provide coverage for the Joint Field Office (JFO) and/or the Joint Federal/State Information Center (JIC), as necessary.